 SPLA

-After installation the SQL server is registered in Microsoft Volume Licensing Program.
+After installation, the SQL Server is registered in Microsoft Volume Licensing Program.
 This approach is designed for service providers that deliver SaaS to their clients.

-Licensing of virtualized servers (on and off-premise options)
+Licensing of Virtualized Servers (on and off-premise options)

 This is the name of Microsoft license maintenance service program that includes a unique set of technologies, services, and rights to help you deploy, manage, and use your Microsoft products more efficiently.

 For simplicity, we call it SA.
 It is a very expensive support from Microsoft that is sold on the top of the licenses and professional services.
+The major benefit of SA is to keep your initial investment guarded.
+Microsoft gives you free upgrades as long as you keep paying for it.

 The program includes License Mobility, Disaster Recovery Licenses, and Azure Hybrid Discounts.
 It also helps boost organizational productivity with 24×7 technical support, deployment planning services, training, and much more.

-As you can see, the table below shows new benefits for SQL Server 2019: Figure 3 – Overview of the benefits of Software Assurance.
+As you can see, the table below shows new benefits for SQL Server 2019:

-1. Hello Jose,
+Hello Jose,

 Well explained.